From the Lorraine Motel to a diner frequented by Dr. King, these are the best places to explore the history of the civil rights movement in Memphis.

 The assassination of Dr. Martin Luther King Jr. on April 4, 1968—as he stood on his balcony at the Lorraine Motel—shocked the world and put the city on the civil rights map in the most tragic circumstances.
 Memphis has embraced its historical role, turning the motel into the National Civil Rights Museum and highlighting important sites around the city.

-As the 50th anniversary of Dr. King’s death approaches, here’s where to explore his legacy and the history of civil rights in the city.
+Here’s where to explore his legacy and the history of civil rights in the city.

 Slave Haven Underground Railroad Museum